-7. Conclusion
+7. CONCLUSION

 The purpose of this research is to devise a new method of ranking web search results to serve each individual user's interests.
 A user profile called UIH is learned from his/her bookmarks.
 For scoring a term in a web page that matches a term in the UIH, we identified four characteristics: the depth of tree node in the UIH that contains the term, the length of the term, the frequency of the term in the web page, and the html formatting used for emphasis.
 Our approach uses the terms filtered though stop list in web pages [12].
-This approach removes the process of selecting important/significant terms unlike other information retrieval techniques [30].
+This approach removes the process of selecting important/significant terms unlike other information retrieval techniques [31].
 Therefore, we can handle smaller data set and reduce the danger of eliminating new important terms.
 We evaluated methods based on how many interesting web pages or potentially interesting web pages each algorithm found within certain number of top links [2].
-Traditional precision/recall graphs [34] were also used for evaluation.
+Traditional precision/recall graphs [35] were also used for evaluation.
 We counted which search term showed higher performances with WS than with Google as well.

 We compared four ranking methods: Google, Random, US, and WS.
 Google is the most popular search engine and posts the best ordering results currently.
 Random method was chosen to see the improved performance of Google and our new methods.
 We used two data sets: interesting web pages that are relevant to the user search term and potentially interesting web pages that could be relevant in the future.
 On interesting web pages, the Top link analysis indicated WS achieved at least 13% higher precision than Google for Top 10, 15 and 20 links on average.
 WS outperformed US and Random in general also.
 The precision/recall analysis showed that WS outperformed Google except with recall values lower than .15.
 Out of 22 search terms, WS achieved higher precision than Google for 12 search terms (55%).
-On potentially interesting web pages.
-WS achieved the highest performance in all five Top links with improvement over Google between 3% and 17%.
+On potentially interesting web pages, WS achieved the highest performance in all five Top links with improvement over Google between 3% and 17%.
 It also outperformed the other methods in the precision/recall graph.
-The analysis of individual search terms yielded the same results as on interesting web pages.
+The analysis of individual search terms vielded the same results as on interesting web pages.
+A weight of 0.5 for the personal ranking seemed to show the highest performance on both data sets.
 Therefore, these results conclude that WS can provide more accurate ranking than Google on average.
 The improvement of WS was not statistically significant because the precision values of Google had large variance.
 The reason for the low performance of some search terms might be because there is no relation between his/her bookmarks and the search terms.
 We may be able to relieve this problem by incorporating interesting web pages based on implicit interest indicators such as mouse movements [21] in addition to bookmarking.
-There is a downside to using bookmarks because it relies on users deleting old bookmarks that they no longer consider relevant, so the data may become polluted with uninteresting documents with time.
-Therefore, we may have to adjust the time as the fifth characteristic.
-In this work, we used two characteristics of a term for personalization.
-The effect of these qualitatively different features should be evaluated in the future as well.